cljoly/telescope-repo.nvim/README.md

-# telescope-git-repo.nvim
+# telescope-repo.nvim

-**`telescope-git-repo.nvim` is a work in progress.
+**`telescope-repo.nvim` is a work in progress.
 It is based on https://github.com/nvim-telescope/telescope-ghq.nvim**

 `telescope-ghq` is an extension for [telescope.nvim][] that provides its users with operating [x-motemen/ghq][].